Gaurang2811/assignment-wizni/README.md

 `json-server --watch ~/path-to-dummy.json` to start APIs.
 For More Info: https://www.npmjs.com/package/json-server

+## Installing Dependencies

+Run `npm install` for dependencies to install.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.